victorliangsh/ai-storefront-ops-copilot/README.md

 - Competitor and landing-page structure analysis
 - Reusable AI workflows for small merchants

+## Storefront Audit Scorecard

+Use the scorecard to review whether a Shopify or direct-to-consumer product page is ready for paid traffic.
+It includes 10 scoring categories, a decision guide, and an AI audit prompt.

+See [Storefront Audit Scorecard](docs/storefront-audit-scorecard.md) for the full template.

 ## Project Goals

 The goal is to make AI-assisted ecommerce operations more accessible to small sellers.